foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

-* The `argument_specs.yml` file provides a standardized way to document role parameters, including types, defaults, and descriptions.
+* The `argument_specs.yml` file documents role parameters, including types, defaults, and descriptions.
-* It enables automatic documentation generation using tools like [DocSmith for Ansible](https://github.com/foundata/ansible-docsmith).
+* Tools such as [DocSmith for Ansible](https://github.com/foundata/ansible-docsmith) can generate documentation from it.
 * Ansible uses this specification to validate role arguments at runtime, catching configuration errors early.
-* It serves as authoritative, machine-readable documentation that stays in sync with the actual role implementation.
+* It is the machine-readable source for role parameter documentation and stays with the role implementation.